 The Saskatchewan Indian Institute of Technologies (SIIT) was one of the first post-secondary institutes in the country to be fully governed by First Nations leaders.
-SIIT has three campuses—in Saskatoon, Prince Albert and Regina—all of which offer a full range of support services, including elder services and a host of cultural events.
-It also has eight community learning centres throughout Saskatchewan.
+The school has campuses in Saskatoon, Prince Albert and Regina, all of which offer a full range of support services, including Elders and life-skills coaches.

 For students who are shifting from a rural community to the city, the school offers community resource workers to assist with finding housing and child care.
 SIIT also has nine career centres throughout Saskatchewan.

 SIIT’s growing program roster includes diplomas, certificates, academic upgrading, and apprenticeship and trades training.
 Some programs have a distinct First Nations focus, such as the First Nations child care certificate and diploma program.
 Other programs train students to work as health-care aides, in auto body repair, as IT support specialists and as women in trades.
 The school’s business program gives students a basic understanding of the operations of a corporation, charity or government organization.

 Through a transfer agreement, students in the two-year business diploma program can move to the University of Saskatchewan or the University of Lethbridge to complete a bachelor of commerce degree.